Windows Live Home

-Windows Live Home is a discontinued web portal launched by Microsoft as part of its Windows Live services.
+Windows Live Home was a web portal launched by Microsoft as part of its Windows Live services.
 It aimed to bring many of the Windows Live services together in one place, by providing a central location to access Windows Live services and monitor status information.

 History

 Windows Live Home was first revealed on August 3, 2007 at Microsoft Japan's annual Business Strategic Meeting 2008.
 It was expected that a new version of Live.com (later Windows Live Personalized Experience, now defunct) would be released in Fall 2007, featuring a new interface design together with Windows Live service integrations.
 Microsoft later confirmed that Windows Live Home would not be a replacement for Live.com.

 Early prototype screenshot of Windows Live Home.

 Some of the early announced features for Windows Live Home included: